Joystream/joystream/testnets/rome/specification/runtime/forum-module.md

 - `postById`: Map `Post` identifier to corresponding instance.

-- `nextPostId`: Identifier value to be used for for next `Post` created.
+- `nextPostId`: Identifier value to be used for next `Post` created.

 - `forumSudo`: Optional `ForumSudoId` of forum sudo.